khusmann/bydantic/README.md

 from raw bytes.

-The name bydantic is a portmanteau of "bit" and "pydantic" -- you can think of bydantic as a [pydantic](https://docs.pydantic.dev) for serializing / deserializing bitfields instead of validating raw objects.
+The name bydantic is a portmanteau of "bit" and "pydantic" -- you can think of bydantic as a [pydantic-like](https://docs.pydantic.dev) library for serializing / deserializing bitfields instead of validating raw objects.

 ## Installation